-- "contact" means contact that is face to face, by telephone, by electronic communication, facsimile or postin writing or by electronic communication. - [Note: To avoid doubt, "in writing" includes post, facsimile and electronic communication.] - "contestable customer" means a customer at an exit point where the amount of electricity transferred at the exit point is at least the amount prescribed under the Electricity Transmission and Distribution Systems (Access) Act 1994 or under another enactment dealing with the progressive introduction of customer contestabilitywho consumes more than 50 MWh per annum. - "contract" means a standard form contract or a non-standard contract, - "cooling-off period" in relation to a door to door contract or non-standard contract means the period of 10 days commencing on and including the day on which the contract is made. - "customer" means a customer who consumes not more than 160 MWh of electricity per annum.
+"contact" means contact that is face to face, by telephone, or in writing.

+[Note: To avoid doubt, "in writing" includes post, facsimile and electronic communication.]

+- "contestable customer" means a customer who consumes more than 50 MWh per annum. - "cooling-off period" in relation to a door to door contract or non-standard contract means the period of 10 days commencing on and including the day on which the contract is made. - "customer" means a customer who consumes not more than 160 MWh of electricity per annum.